This basketball coaching article was written by University of St. Thomas (MN) assistant coach Josh Rodenbiker.

 Make Your Boss’ Job Easier

-In 2013, in my first meeting as a student assistant coach at St. Thomas, our head coach, John Tauer, offered this advice: “If you want to be successful in this position, the most important question you can ask daily is, ‘how can I help?’”
-I will never forget Coach Tauer’s words, and I believe that every member of a coaching staff should ask that question on a regular basis.
+In 2013, in my first meeting as a student assistant basketball coach at St. Thomas, our head coach, John Tauer, offered this advice: “If you want to be successful in this position, the most important question you can ask daily is, ‘how can I help?’”
+I will never forget Coach Tauer’s words, and I believe that every coaching staff member should ask that question regularly.

-Our job as assistants is to help the head coach in whatever way we can.
+Our job as assistant basketball coaches is to help the head coach in whatever way we can.
 Frequently asking, “how can I help?” is a great start.
-Head coaches have a number of different jobs to do and taking just one thing off his or her plate each day can be very helpful.
+Head coaches have many different jobs that they are responsible for, and taking just one thing off their plate each day can be very helpful.
 Assistant coaches ought to do a little more so that the head coach can focus on what is really important in running his/her program.

-Bottom line is, be the kind of assistant you would like to have if you were a head coach.
+The bottom line is, be the kind of assistant basketball coach you would like to have if you were a head coach.

-What can you to improve on something that the program already does?
-What can you do for the program that has never been done before?
+What can you do to improve on something that the program already does?
+What can you do for the basketball program that has never been done before?

-If a young assistant is only doing the bare minimum or if he/she is not doing their work well, chances are they will not be around in coaching very long.
-When you are just getting your feet wet in coaching, it is of the utmost important that you find different ways to add value to the program that you are a part of.
+If a young assistant basketball coach is only doing the bare minimum or if he/she is not doing their work well, chances are they will not be around in coaching very long.
+When you are just getting your feet wet in coaching, it is of the utmost importance that you find different ways to add value to the program that you are a part of.

 - Make a series of video edits that the head coach did not ask for but would find useful.

-- Stay late after practice and rebound for a player.
+- Stay late after basketball practice and rebound for a player.

 - Chart a specific statistic during games.

-It does not have to be anything fancy or extraordinary, but the more you can do to add value to the program, the more invaluable you become as an assistant.
+It does not have to be anything fancy or extraordinary, but the more you can add value to the basketball program, the more invaluable you become as an assistant.
 ADD VALUE.

-All great coaches are perpetually curious about coaching.
+All great basketball coaches are perpetually curious about coaching.
 They seek wisdom and set out to continuously develop.
-Northern State legendary coach, Don Meyer, once said, “Get a little better every day and you’ve got something good going on.”
+Northern State legendary coach Don Meyer once said, “Get a little better every day, and you’ve got something good going on.”

 Someone with a Growth Mindset believes that ability can be developed, while a person with a Fixed Mindset believes ability is static.
-A person with a Growth Mindset thinks it is all about learning, and lives accordingly.
-They embrace challenges and see effort as the path to mastery.
+A person with a Growth Mindset thinks it is all about learning and lives accordingly.
+They embrace challenges and see the effort as the path to mastery.

-One of the special things about coaching is that so many people are willing and excited to share ideas.
-There is an incredible amount of resources that you can take advantage of, including but not limited to clinics, blogs, websites, books, and visiting practices.
+One of the unique things about coaching basketball is that so many people are willing and excited to share ideas.
+You can take advantage of an incredible amount of resources, including but not limited to basketball clinics, blogs, websites, books, and visiting practices.

-In a sense, it can be overwhelming just to think about all the knowledge out there to gather as a young coach.
-But, that is also the beauty of coaching, you will always have the opportunity to learn something new.
+In a sense, it can be overwhelming just to think about all the knowledge out there to gather as a young basketball coach.
+That is also the beauty of coaching; you will always have the opportunity to learn something new.

 No Task is Too Small

-In team sports, it is never about just you, but especially as a new assistant you cannot bring an ego to work.
+It is never about just you in team sports, but especially as a new assistant, you cannot bring an ego to work.
 You must be willing to help the group in whatever way possible.